SafdarJamal/crime-reports-uk/README.md

 npm install
 ```

-Finally, you need to start a local web server.
-Run:
+Now, you can start a local web server by running:

 ```
 npm start
 ```

+And then open http://localhost:3000 to view it in the browser.

 #### npm scripts